The Garden Media Guild Awards 2018: Categories

 9 The Gordon Rae Photographer of the Year Award

-For the photographer of images that celebrate current standards of excellence in professional garden photography and stand out from the pack for their skill and brilliance.
+For the photographer of a diverse portfolio of images that celebrate current standards of excellence in professional garden photography and stand out for their skill and brilliance.

 10 Features Photographer of the Year

-For a photographer who best illustrates an editorial feature, producing a themed portfolio that captures the subject so effectively, captions are barely necessary.
+For a photographer who best illustrates editorial features, producing themed portfolios that capture their subjects so effectively, captions are barely necessary because the story has been brought to life.

-For the best national or regional gardening broadcast.
-It may be a freestanding item or form part of another programme but it will be topical, interesting and horticulturally accurate.
+For the best national or regional gardening broadcast of three minutes or more, including 'red button' broadcast and YouTube or online broadcasts.
+It may be a freestanding item or form part of another programme or series, but it will be topical, interesting and horticulturally accurate.

 Sponsored by the HTA